 Simply put, sex therapy is the treatment and exploration of sexual dysfunction and optimal functioning.

 How does sex therapy work?

-Sex therapy is usually provided by psychologists, social workers, physicians or licensed therapists who have specialized training in issues related to sexuality and relationships.
-Certified Sex Therapists have graduate degrees and have demonstrated their competence in sex therapy by becoming credentialed by the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
+Sex therapy is usually provided by psychologists, social workers, physicians, or licensed therapists who have specialized training in issues related to sexuality and relationships.
+Certified Sex Therapists have graduate degrees and have demonstrated their competence in sex therapy by becoming credentialed by the American Association of Sexuality Educators, Counselors, and Therapists (AASECT).

-Again, although there are many areas that fall in the sex therapy arena, the term Sexual Dysfunction is only one small part of the areas worked on.
 Sex therapy can be effective for individuals of any age, gender, sex, sexual experience, or sexual orientation.

 - How can I make lovemaking more intimate?

-- How can I tune into what my partner wants?
+- How can I tune in to what my partner wants?